bussilab/shared_modules/README.md

 ```
 Versioned according to PLUMED version.
 We might have more ad hoc versions in the future.
 It should be possible to combine any PLUMED version with any GROMACS version.

 It is also recommended to setup [plumed command autocompletion](https://www.plumed.org/doc-v2.8/user-doc/html/_bash_autocompletion.html) and, if you are using VIM, [vim syntax](https://www.plumed.org/doc-v2.8/user-doc/html/_vim_syntax.html).
-This has to be done once in your `.bashrc` file.
+This has to be done once in your `.bashrc` and `.vimrc` files.

 ### ViennaRNA